gz1992/base-phalcon/README.md

-For everyone that needs a organized phalcon project.
+For everyone that needs an organized phalcon project.